uclahs-cds/package-moPepGen/docs/file-format.md

 ### 1.2 Point Mutation

-Below is an example of a TVF file for point mutation, including single nucleotide substitution and small INDEL.
+Below is an example of a GVF file for point mutation, including single nucleotide substitution and small INDEL.

 ```
 ##fileformat=VCFv4.2